CATEGORIES OF ARTICLES

 A conflict of interest exists when a financial or personal relationship of the author may inappropriately influence his or her actions.
 Conflicts may be personal, commercial, political, academic, or financial.
 Some examples of financial conflicts of interest include employment, research funding (received or pending), stock or share ownership, payment for lectures or travel, consultancies and non-monetary support.
 Conflicts, or their absence, must be stated in writing by all authors at the time of submission of the article.
 The Journal may use information disclosed in conflict of interest and financial interest statements as a basis for editorial decisions.
 Sources of full or partial funding or other support for the research must be declared.
 For more information please see www.icmje.org.

 Proofs of articles, prior to their publication, are provided to authors.
-These will be sent either by FAX or electronically.
+These will be sent either by email or electronically.
 The authors may make only the necessary minor corrections at this stage and should answer any queries marked for their attention.
-The proofs should be returned, after corrections and answering all queries, within 2 days electronically to nmji@nmji.in or sent by Fax to 91-11-26588663 (marked “ATTN: NMJI”).
+The proofs should be returned, after corrections and answering all queries, within 2 days on the journal website.
 A delay in returning proofs may lead to a delay in publication.
-Authors of published original articles will be provided with 25 offprints.
-Extra offprints can be made available on payment and an order for these should be placed at the time of returning the proofs.

 Based on the comments of reviewers and in conformity with the policies of the Journal, manuscripts found unsuitable for publication will be rejected.
 The corresponding author will be informed of the rejection, and comments of the reviewers, if relevant, will be provided.
 The manuscript will not be returned.